Friday, 18 October 2024

 Which is no-one's description of the sound of a BOSS Katana.

-Plug the guitar (or the end of your pedal chain or your DED) into the POWER AMP IN socket on the back of the Katana.
+Connect the output from the EQ pedal or DEB into the POWER AMP IN socket on the back of the Katana.
 This by-passes all the pre-amp and effects and sends the signal straight to the power-amp.
 The only controls that affect the sound are the power selector and the MASTER volume control.
 Put the power selector to 25W and the MASTER volume at 12:00.
 Alter to taste later - according to how much oomph your pickups provide.

 Turn the guitar volume and tone pots to 7 or so.
-(On my 549 SE, the lower the volume pots are set, the less audible the effect of coil-splitting, tone-adjustment, and distortion effects from the HX Effects.)
+(I turn the volume up on the McCarty SE, because the lower the volume pots are set, the less audible the effect of coil-splitting, tone-adjustment, and distortion effects from the HX Effects.)

 Strike a note.